filakhtov/gentoo-use-docs/media-libs/lcms.md

 # media-libs/lcms

 ### doc
-Install additional developer and API documentation in a PDF format into the `/usr/share/doc/lcms-<VERSION>/pdf` directory.
+Install additional developer and API documentation in the ODT (Open Document Type) format into the `/usr/share/doc/lcms-<VERSION>/` directory.

 It is safe to disable the flag.